kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 ## User requirements

-Kubernetes is a really powerful software and it's also quite a sophisticated software.
+Kubernetes is a really powerful software and it's also quite complex.
 That's why you need to some of the basics before you start learning Kubernetes:

 - Linux, Bash, Vim
 - docker and concept of containers